 Five Incredible Stats About The Importance of Scholarships

 If a student enters college and doesn’t earn their degree in six years, it’s unlikely they’ll ever do so.
-Unfortunately, this is exactly what’s happening to almost half of the kids that start their postsecondary education: Only 56 percent of four-year university students in the U.S earn their degree within six years.
+Unfortunately, this is exactly what’s happening to almost half of the students that start their college education: Only 60 percent of four-year university students in the U.S earn their degree within six years.
 It’s even more dire at two-year schools, where only 30 percent of students complete their education within three years.

 Students drop out for many reasons, of course.
 But the number-one reason students cite for having to quit?
 The need to work while attending school.
 As costs skyrocket, it’s becoming impossible to pay for college without working — but long work hours make it harder and harder to devote time to class and activities.

 Student loans provide one alternative way to pay for school without having to work full-time, but they come with their own drawback.
 The average student loan borrower graduates with $29,400 in student loan debt, and the nation’s total student debt load passed $1 trillion for the first time last year.

 Depending on the terms and the amount, student loans can be a useful part of the college payment package.
 But relying on loans can also saddle students with decades of debt, and dropping out can leave them without the earning power to pay it back.